GCA-VH-lab/uorf4u/docs/Parameters/config_parameters.md

 uorf4u configuration file allows detailed customization of the tool's parameters.
 Below, comments (*placed after ; in each line*) are allowed in configuration files.
 Here they are used to provide short parameter descriptions.

 ***Note:***
-uorf4u has two premade configuration files: *uorf4u_eukaryotes.cfg* and *uorf4u_prokaryotes* located in: ./uorftu/uorf4u_data/ folder (internal).
+uorf4u has two pre-made configuration files: *uorf4u_eukaryotes.cfg* and *uorf4u_prokaryotes* located in: ./uorftu/uorf4u_data/ folder (internal).
 By default, 'prokaryotes' config file is used if no path or name of premade file is specified by a cmd parameter: `-c  prokaryotes|eukaryotes|<file.cfg>`.

 ***;[General]***